 In the past few years, I have been focused two dimensions of state involvement in identity construction, one is on Taiwan’s nation-branding project through post-war tourism, and the other on nation building via education reform.
 I have also extended my research interests into the issue of indigenous education.
 Overall, my research interests can be summarised as follows:

-* Identity politics & nationalism – cultural nationalism; identity politics and cultural regulation; nation building and nationalism; education and ideology; Chinese diaspora; post-colonial resistance.
+- Identity politics & nationalism – cultural nationalism; identity politics and cultural regulation; nation building and nationalism; tourism and nation-branding; post-colonial studies.

-* Cultural geography – state spatiality; the spatialisation of identity; cartographic representation; geography education.
+- Cultural geography – state spatiality; spatial identity; cartographic representation; state power and new town planning

 Chang, Bi-Yu (1996) Sleeves and Rouge: Performance and Life of Wei Hai-ming in Beijing Opera [Shuixiu yu yanzhi Wei Haimin de wutai shengya= 水袖與胭脂:魏海敏的舞臺生涯].
 Taipei: Shang-chou Culture (商周文化) Publisher.

 Chang, Bi-Yu (2011) 'So Close, Yet So Far Away: Imaging Chinese "Homeland" in Taiwan’s Geography Education (1945-67)'.
 Cultural Geographies, (18) 3, pp 385-412.